How to set up

 The aim is to create a interconnected network of Community Assemblies for all nations of the British Isles including England, Wales, Scotland, Ireland, Cornwall, Isle of Man and Yorkshire (who have declared themselves a nation of the British Isles as they have a greater population than Scotland).

 The objective is to create a support system, knowledge-base and information-flow to ensure that everyone's voice is heard and decisions are made on an informed basis.
-This is where Community Assembly of the British Isles (CABI) comes into it own with a Core Team providing central administrative support and services for members of CABI and our parallel network, Assemblies of the World.
+This is where Community Assembly of the British Isles (CABI) comes into its own with a central team of volunteers providing administrative support and services for members of CABI and our parallel network, Assemblies of the World (AOW).

 Setting up a local Community Assembly starts with a group of three Community Assembly Facilitators (and optional Special Advisors) who represent the views of local people and work on their behalf in the local area.

-All members of the community are entitled to attend Community Assembly meetings and it is up to the Community Assembly Facilitators and Special Advisors to spread the word, organise activities and bring people into the fold.
+All CABI Members are entitled to attend Community Assembly meetings and it is up to the Community Assembly Facilitators and Special Advisors to spread the word, organise activities and bring new Members and Facilitators into the fold.

 Resolving Issues

-Any decisions which cannot be handled at a local level are raised with the associated Regional, Metropolitan, Area or Island Community Assembly in order to find a resolution.
+Any decisions which cannot be handled at a local level are raised with the nearest Regional, Metropolitan, Area or Island Community Assembly in order to find a resolution.
 If this is not possible, CABI will take on the role of neutral arbitrator providing administrative support under the guidance of a Community Peace Constable.
-If all else fails, the Community Peace Constable would make the decision to take the issue to court.
+If all else fails, the Community Peace Constable would make the decision to take the issue to court (Kort Ownder).

 All decisions need to be recorded, collated and stored securely to protect any sensitive information.
 All decisions must be passed back through the system so that each Community Assembly has access to non-sensitive information as part of our knowledge-base.
 This is essential for both workable and failed projects so that duplication is avoided and we have the ability to learn from mistakes and expand our knowledge-base going forward.